-meanvar 59
+meanvar

-nbins scalar giving the number of bins (formed by using the quantiles of the genewise mean expression levels) for which to compute average means and variances for exploring the mean-variance relationship.
-Default is 100 bins character vector indicating if any of the axes should use a log scale.
-Default log.axes is "xy", which makes both y and x axes on the log scale.
+NBline logical, whether or not to add a line on the graph showing the mean-variance relationship for a NB model with common dispersion. nbins scalar giving the number of bins (formed by using the quantiles of the genewise mean expression levels) for which to compute average means and variances for exploring the mean-variance relationship.
+Default is 100 bins log.axes character vector indicating if any of the axes should use a log scale.
+Default is "xy", which makes both y and x axes on the log scale.
 Other valid options are "x" (log scale on x-axis only), "y" (log scale on y-axis only) and "" (linear scale on x- and y-axis). xlab character string giving the label for the x-axis.
 Standard graphical parameter.
-If left as the default NULL, then the x-axis label will be set to "logConc". character string giving the label for the y-axis.
+If left as the default NULL, then the x-axis label will be set to "logConc". ylab character string giving the label for the y-axis.
 Standard graphical parameter.
-If ylab left as the default NULL, then the x-axis label will be set to "logConc". further arguments passed on to plot matrix of count data, with rows representing tags/genes and columns represent- \mathbf{x} ing samples factor giving the experimental group or condition to which each sample (i.e. group column of x or element of y) belongs common.dispersion logical, whether or not to compute the common dispersion for each bin of tags.
+If left as the default NULL, then the x-axis label will be set to "logConc". further arguments passed on to plot x matrix of count data, with rows representing tags/genes and columns represent- ing samples group factor giving the experimental group or condition to which each sample (i.e. column of x or element of y) belongs common.dispersion logical, whether or not to compute the common dispersion for each bin of tags.